codedge-llc/scribe/README.md

  780    "2017-03-27 14:42:34.097591Z"      "BF92748B4AAAF14A"
 ```

-Set a default one in your Mix config if you like:
+Set a default one in your config if you like:

 ```elixir
 config :scribe, style: Scribe.Style.Psql
 ```

+## Contributing

+### Testing

+Unit tests can be run with `mix test` or `mix coveralls.html`.

+### Formatting

+This project uses Elixir's `mix format` and [Prettier](https://prettier.io) for formatting.
+Add hooks in your editor of choice to run it after a save.
+Be sure it respects this project's
+`.formatter.exs`.

+### Commits

+Git commit subjects use the [Karma style](http://karma-runner.github.io/5.0/dev/git-commit-msg.html).

+## License

+Copyright (c) 2016-2024 Codedge LLC (https://www.codedge.io/)

+This library is MIT licensed.
+See the [LICENSE](https://github.com/codedge-llc/pane/blob/master/LICENSE) for details.